Lumberscout/Documents/whitepaper.md

 **Trading Architecture & Practical Use of zk-SNARKs**

-Lumberscout will employ a series of blockchains to facilitate the trade forest products.
+Lumberscout will employ a series of blockchains to facilitate the trade of Forest Products.
 For the sake of simplicity they could be simplified into the proprietary "trading chain" (TC) and the LUMBER "utility chain" (UC).
 The TC will use crypto-conditioned, wrapped LUMBER, whereas the UC will consist exclusively of unwrapped LUMBER.
 Transfers into and out of the TC will require zk-SNARKs.
 This will ensure that there is no chain analysis attack vector linkage between the TC and the UC; while protecting institutional buyers from predatory high-frequency trading (HFT) practices.